eprbell/rp2/README.dev.md

 RP2 has a plugin architecture for countries, report generators and accounting methods, which makes it extensible for new use cases.

-### Adding Support for a New Country
-RP2 has experimental infrastructure to support countries other than the US.
-It captures this functionality with the [AbstractCountry](src/rp2/abstract_country.py) class, which captures the following:
-* country code (2-letter string in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format);
-* currency code (3-letter string in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) format);
-* long term capital gain period in days (e.g. for the US it's 365).

-To add support for a new country, add a new Python file in the `src/rp2/plugin/country` directory and name after the ISO 3166-1 alpha-2 2-letter code for the country.
-Then define the `long_term_capital_gain_period()` method with the appropriate value and add a global function called `rp2_entry()` which simply calls `rp2_main()` and passes it an instance of the new country class: in fact subclasses of `AbstractCountry` are entry points, not plugins.
-As an example see the [us.py](src/rp2/plugin/country/us.py) file.

-Finally add a console script to [setup.cfg](setup.cfg) pointing the new country rp2_entry (see the US example in the console_scripts section of setup.cfg).

-**NOTE**: as mentioned, the country infrastructure is experimental.
-If you're interested in adding support for a new country and have feedback or notice missing functionality, open an [PR](CONTRIBUTING.md).

 ### Adding a New Report Generator
 Report generator plugins translate data structures that result from tax computation into output.
 Writing a new report generator plugin is quite easy: the [tax_report_us](src/rp2/plugin/report/us/tax_report_us.py) generator is a simple example, the [rp2_full_report](src/rp2/plugin/report/rp2_full_report.py) one is more comprehensive.

 Report generator plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * if the new plugin is not country-specific, add a new Python file in the `src/rp2/plugin/report/` directory and give it a meaningful name
-* if the new plugin is country-specific, add a new Python file in the `src/rp2/plugin/report/<country>` directory and give it a meaningful name (where `<country>` is a 2-letter country code adhering to the ISO 3166-1 alpha-2 format)
+* if the new plugin is country-specific, add a new Python file in the `src/rp2/plugin/report/<country>` directory and give it a meaningful name (where `<country>` is a 2-letter country code adhering to the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format)
 * import the following (plus any other RP2 file you might need):
 ```
 from rp2.abstract_country import AbstractCountry